genner-lab/Masoko-eDNA-population-structure/README.md

 Code and data for Liu et al. Nuclear environmental DNA resolves fine-scale population genetic structure in an aquatic environment.

+NB, the fish data are mapped to the fAstCal1.2 genome; GCA_900246225.3

 **assets**

 KrakenUniq/3mA_report.txt  Output from KrakenUniq